jingyi-ju/SignAlphabetRecognition/README.md

 ## Running the App
 1. Install all packages in requirements.txt.
 2. Run `python app.py` from the main directory.
-3. Go to http://localhost:5000 on your browser.
+3. Go to http://localhost:5000 on browser.